 2. Love Him with our eyes and what they see.

 The eyes are the gateway to the heart.
 We are made to gaze on His beauty (Ps.
 27:4), to fix our eyes on Jesus, the author, and finisher of our faith (Heb.
 12:2).
 Our eyes come in contact with so much during the day, yet we love Him well when we see what pleases Him.
 We become what we behold.

 3. Love Him with ears to hear.

-Jesus said many times, “If anyone has ears to hear, let him hear.”
+Jesus said many times, "If anyone has ears to hear, let him hear."
 Kind of a funny statement but a powerful one.
 What He is saying is listen to be transformed.
 Listen to be changed.
-Listen for more than information, listen but to gain revelation.
-When we gain access to His voice we are loving Him well.
-Listen to others share their story; hear their thoughts and hear their pain.
-Walk away from gossip, slander, backbiting, and negative discussions These are all part of loving Him with all our strength.
+Listen for more than information; listen for revelation.
+When we gain access to His voice, we love Him well.
+Listen to others share their story, hear their thoughts, and hear their pain.
+Walk away from gossip, slander, backbiting, and negative discussions.

 4. Love Him with feet to go.

 Where our feet take us on the journey in life says a lot about how we love the Lord.
 Jesus laid it out when he said to "go and make disciples" (Matt.
 28:19).
 The great commission is about going.
 When we go and serve, go to church, go to a friend in need, go the extra mile, we love Him with all our strength.
 Be led by the Spirit, and let Him lead you into amazing places and divine opportunities.